 Genome magazine wants you to share your story!
 We are now accepting essays for the 2018 Code Talker Award.

 Tell us how your genetic counselor impacted your healthcare decision — or those of a loved one — and your genetic counselor might just win our Code Talker Award!

-The genetic counselors who are named as finalists, the essayists who nominated them, plus one guest each, will receive round-trip airfare and a two-night stay in Columbus, Ohio, where they will be honored at a reception on September 15 during the NSGC’s Annual Education Conference.
-One of the three finalists will receive the 2017 Code Talker Award.
+The genetic counselors who are named as finalists, the essayists who nominated them, plus one guest each, will receive round-trip airfare and a two-night stay in Atlanta, Georgia, where they will be honored at a reception during the NSGC’s Annual Education Conference in November 2018.
+One of the three finalists will receive the 2018 Code Talker Award.

 Essay submissions should be made by one person nominating one genetic counselor.
 A current or former patient, a caregiver, or a peer can make nominations, but essays should focus on a special connection between a genetic counselor and a patient.

-Genome's editorial team collected the 25 best essays we received in our 2016 contest and have assembled a book that provides insights into how patients and their families have been touched by their genetic counselors.
+Genome's editorial team collected the best essays we received and have assembled a book that provides insights into how patients and their families have been touched by their genetic counselors.
 Each essay highlights a different genetic counselor and the amazing contribution he or she made in a patient's life on a daily basis.

 Request your copy TODAY by clicking the button below.Request a Copy